nikitavoloboev/data/productivity/flow/Rules.md

 - Work away from home.

 ## SnippetsLab
-- Upload all non sensitive snippets as Gists
+- Upload all non sensitive snippets as Gists.
-- Include all useful snippets in this wiki and add `wiki` tag
+- Include all useful snippets in this wiki and add `wiki` tag.
-	- if I delete a snippet with `wiki` tag, delete it from wiki too
+	- If I delete a snippet with `wiki` tag, delete it from wiki too.
-	- useful = something substantial that can't easily be Googled
+	- Useful = something substantial that can't easily be Googled.
 - Create smart group for each new prefix I add
 - Add correct language syntax to every snippet
 - Don't strip prefixes in snippets when sharing Gists